denzelcrocker/denzelcrocker/README.md

 ### :man_technologist: About Me :
 - games🎮 and development💻
-- Lover ofBreaking Bad, Better Call Saul and other series📺
+- lover of Breaking Bad, Better Call Saul and other series📺
+- learning programming🧠
+- skateboarder🛹 and guitarist🎸
+- student👨‍🎓

 ---